 One of the more important details that I did not secure from our vet was the amount of hydrogen peroxide required to make a 60-pound Labrador/Shepherd mix upchuck.
 Wanting to be thorough, we wrestled her into a scissor hold, pried open her mouth and dumped half a friggin’ bottle of the stuff down her throat.

 It continued working through Christmas morning.

-My new fiancé and I spent the evening we got engaged acting like the parents we would become 5 years later: keeping watch over our baby, a half black Lab, half German Shepherd, and aiming her vomit away from the carpet.
+My new fiancé and I spent the evening we got engaged acting like the parents we would become 5 years later: keeping watch over our baby, aiming her vomit away from the carpet.
 Our story isn’t perfect, it doesn’t smell all that great, but it’s ours.
-I like to think that’s a metaphor for our marriage: hilariously imperfect (me) and a little stinky (him).
+I like to think that’s a metaphor for our marriage: hilariously imperfect and a little stinky.
 Also, love.